Treatise on Federal Nontax Debt Collection Law

 Provides a broad overview of how entities created under state law can dissolve through state law dissolution proceedings, wind down their business, and liquidate, and how agencies should be aware of state law when pursuing entities that are out of business.

 With certain exceptions, agencies must charge interest, penalties, and administrative costs on delinquent federal nontax debts.

 Part III contains multiple chapters;or only individual chapters as needed:

 To facilitate their collection efforts, agencies may use internal and third-party resources to obtain information about the debtor, including the debtor’s mailing address, phone number, employment information, or ability to pay.
 The debt collection industry is highly regulated and is subject to a number of federal, state, and local laws, and agencies should be aware of the laws with which many data providers must comply.

-Define offset, distinguishes it from other, similar remedies, and explains the law governing each type of governmentwide offset.
-Chapter does not address authorities specific to an agency or program or the law of setoff in bankruptcy.
+Defines offset, distinguishes it from other, similar remedies, and explains the law governing each type of governmentwide offset.

 Discusses Administrative Wage Garnishment (AWG) authorized by 31 U.S.C. § 3720D, which can be used by federal agencies seeking to collect delinquent federal nontax debts.

 Agencies have statutory authority to procure the services of private collection contractors to recover federal nontax debts; however, there are limits on the authority that agencies may delegate to PCCs.